John Sullivan (Jesuit): Beatification

-On 7 November 2014 he was named as Venerable after Pope Francis – himself a Jesuit – approved a decree acknowledging the heroic virtue of the late priest's life based on the cardinal and theological virtues.
+On 7 November 2014, he was named as Venerable after Pope Francis – himself a Jesuit – approved a decree acknowledging the heroic virtue of the late priest's life based on the cardinal and theological virtues.
 Sullivan's beatification depended on the approval of a miracle that was an unexplainable healing after his death; one such case was investigated in Ireland and it received Roman validation on 10 February 2006.
 The Congregation approved this miracle on 19 April 2016 after the medical experts and theologians approved it.
 The pontiff – on 26 April 2016 – approved a miracle attributed to the late priest's intercession and thus approved his beatification to take place.
-The miracle approved was the 1954 healing of a cancerous tumor on the neck of the Dublin woman Delia Farnham.
+The miracle approved was the 1954 healing of a cancerous tumour on the neck of the Dublin woman Delia Farnham.

 The beatification was celebrated in Dublin at the Saint Francis Xavier Church on 13 May 2017.
 He was also the first person to ever be beatified in Ireland.

 The current postulator for this cause is the Jesuit priest Anton Witwer.
-The current vice-postulator is the Jesuit priest Conor Harper.
+The current vice-postulator is the Jesuit priest Declan Murray.

 Devotions and legacies

-There is a constant demand for blessings with his profession crucifix which is kept in the Saint Francis Xavier Church where his remains are located in the Sacred Heart Chapel.
-There is a special Mass celebrated in that church once each month in his honour and there is also an annual Mass for the same purpose at the same church celebrated close to the commemoration of his 1933 death.
+Due to his reportedly having the gift of healing, there is a constant demand for blessings with his profession crucifix which had previously belonged to his mother.
+It is kept in the Saint Francis Xavier Church, where his remains are located in the Sacred Heart Chapel.
+There is a special Mass celebrated in that church once each month in his honour, and there is also an annual Mass for the same purpose at the same church, celebrated close to the commemoration of his 1933 death.

-The people of Kildare created their own monument to the late priest in Clane close to Clongowes Wood College.
+The people of Kildare created their own monument to the late priest in Clane, close to Clongowes Wood College.

-Sullivan had been a Protestant until he reached middle age and that community was an important aspect of his life.
-On 8 May 1983 the retired Church of Ireland Archbishop George Simms gave the address at a memorial service to honour Sullivan's life and work which was held in Saint Georges Church on Temple Street.
+Sullivan had been a Protestant until he reached middle age, and that community was an important aspect of his life.
+On 8 May 1983, the retired Church of Ireland Archbishop George Simms gave the address at a memorial service to honour Sullivan's life and work, which was held in St. George's Church on Temple Street.
 The Catholic Auxiliary Bishop James Kavanagh attended and bought with him a text from Pope John Paul II reading: "His Holiness asks you to convey his cordial greetings to all present.
-In communion of prayer he gives thanks to Almighty God for the extraordinary gifts bestowed on Sullivan during his life and for the spirit of mutual understanding, reconciliation and goodwill which his memory enkindles between various christian communities in Ireland today".
+In communion of prayer he gives thanks to Almighty God for the extraordinary gifts bestowed on Sullivan during his life and for the spirit of mutual understanding, reconciliation and goodwill which his memory enkindles between various Christian communities in Ireland today".

 Miracles during his lifetime

-There have been miracles reported during Sullivan's life such as the two mentioned below:
+There have been miracles reported during Sullivan's life, such as the two mentioned below: